 MigrationWiz Steps

-Create a Migration Project
+Create a Personal Archive Project

 Create a Personal Archive Migration project.